frequency-chain/docs/pages/glossary.md

 ## Collator

 A Frequency Node that generates blocks and submits them to the Relay Chain.
 Frequency currently operates using Invulnerable Collators, but intends to transition to Public Collators in the future.
+See [Collator](./Architecture/Collators.md) page.

 ## Collator Nodes